1. Overview

 Q13.
 What Is Spring Boot DevTools Used For?

-Spring Boot Developer Tools, or DevTools, is a set of tools making the development process easier.
+Spring Boot Developer Tools, or DevTools, is a set of tools that make the development process easier.

 To include these development-time features, we just need to add a dependency to the pom.xml file: